BrandonKi/arena_alloc/README.md

 # arena_alloc

-Stateful Arena Allocator that can be used with standard containers.
-Falls back to the standard allocator if it runs out of memory.
+Stateful Arena Allocator that can be used with standard containers

+Falls back to the standard allocator if it runs out of memory

-Since allocators can't maintain state it uses a internal static class that keeps track of allocations.
+Since allocators can't maintain state it uses a internal static class that keeps track of allocations

-to specify the size of the arena define the macro ARENA_ALLOCATOR_SIZE before including the header file.
-The default size is one megabyte.
+To specify the size of the arena define the macro ARENA_ALLOCATOR_SIZE before including the header file

+The default size is one megabyte

 ```cpp
 #define ARENA_ALLOCATOR_SIZE 1024